google/quiver-dart/README.md

 passing Timer factories to classes and functions, increasing the testability of code that depends on Timer.

+`TaskQueue` is a queue to which async tasks can be added, such that only a given maximum are ever processed in parallel, which by default is 1.
+Tasks can either be functions which return futures, or actual futures.
+Provides a stream of the task results including errors, and a stream of idle events for when the queue has become empty.

 [quiver.async]: http://google.github.io/quiver-dart/docs/quiver.async.html

 ## [quiver.cache][]